d-tomas/eltec/README.md

 # ELTeC

-Experiments on the ELTeC corpus
+Experiments on the ELTeC corpus.

 * `main.py`: main source file
 * `samples`: three example documents processed by FreeLing in English, Spanish and French